 In an age when information changes quickly and skills are being reinvented, a formal course may not be the appropriate solution.
 When knowledge is more of a flow than a static entity, you may prefer to design a learning environment.
 This is a collection of resources and activities that are curated for a specific learning need.
+Also see The Power and Practice of Digital Curation.

 In this episode, I speak with Catherine Lombardozzi, author of Learning Environments by Design.
 Catherine has developed a framework for designing learning environments that should be of great interest to those who design learning experiences.